Mohammad al-Shaar: Early life

-Shaar was born into a Sunni family in the rural village of Hafa in Latakia Governorate in 1950.
+Shaar was born into a Sunni family in the village of Hafa in Latakia Governorate in 1950.

 Career

 Shaar joined the armed forces in 1971 and held a number of security positions, including chief of the military security in Tartous, the chief of the military security in Aleppo, and the commander and chief of the Syrian military police.
-He was the commander of the military police prior to being appointed minister of interior.

-He was appointed interior minister in April 2011, replacing Said Mohammad Sammour.
+He was the commander of the military police prior to being appointed minister of interior in April 2011, replacing Said Mohammad Sammour.

 Sanctions

 On 9 May 2011, the European Union (EU) placed sanctions on Shaar along with 12 others.
 The Official Journal of the European Union states the reason for sanctions against him as "involvement in violent treatment of demonstrators".
 Swiss government also put him into sanction list in September 2011, citing the same reason given by the EU.

 Personal life

 Shaar is married and has two sons and three daughters.
 He is a Sunni Muslim.